jfxueX/Go/books/local/concurrency-in-go/ch03-gos-concurrency-building-blocks.md

-Coroutines, and thus goroutines, are implicitly concurrent constructs, but concurrency is not a property *of* a coroutine: something must host several coroutines simultaneously and give each an opportunity to execute—otherwise, they wouldn’t be concurrent\!
+Coroutines, and thus goroutines, are implicitly concurrent constructs, but concurrency is not a property *of* a coroutine: something must host several coroutines simultaneously and give each an opportunity to execute—otherwise, they wouldn’t be concurrent!
 Note that this does not imply that coroutines are implicitly parallel.
 It is certainly possible to have several coroutines executing sequentially to give the illusion of parallelism, and in fact this happens all the time in Go.